ND Stevenson

-Nate Diana Stevenson or simply ND "Indy" Stevenson (formerly Noelle Diana Stevenson; born December 31, 1991) is an American cartoonist and animation producer.
+Nate Diana "Indy" Stevenson (born Noelle Diana Stevenson, December 31, 1991), known professionally as ND Stevenson, is an American cartoonist and animation producer.
 He is the creator, showrunner, and executive producer of the animated television series She-Ra and the Princesses of Power, which ran from 2018 to 2020.
-He is also known for the fantasy graphic novel Nimona, as co-writer of the comic series Lumberjanes, and The Fire Never Goes Out, his autobiographical collection.
+He is also known for the science fantasy graphic novel Nimona, as co-writer of the comic series Lumberjanes, and The Fire Never Goes Out, his autobiographical collection.

 Stevenson's work has won multiple Eisner Awards as well as a Daytime Emmy Award and a GLAAD Media Award.
-Stevenson is non-binary and transmasculine and has written about being transgender in his webcomic I'm Fine I'm Fine Just Understand.
+Stevenson is non-binary and transmasculine, and has written about being transgender in his webcomic I'm Fine I'm Fine Just Understand.

 Early life

-ND Stevenson was born on December 31, 1991, in Columbia, South Carolina, to Diana and Hal Stevenson.
+Nate Diana Stevenson was born Noelle Diana Stevenson on December 31, 1991, in Columbia, South Carolina, to Diana and Hal Stevenson.
 He is the third of five siblings.
+Stevenson later described his family as "very religious" and said that he had a "very limited diet" as a result.
+At age 5 or 6, his first exposure to anime was the series Superbook, which he got from a church library, and said he found it "really scary...and a little bit traumatizing."

 Stevenson was homeschooled before attending A.C.
 Flora High School.
 During his senior year, he created picture books and won a local award in the Visual Literacy Book Production category.

-Career

-Education and Nimona
+In a 2023 interview, Stevenson mentioned Pooh's Grand Adventure: The Search for Christopher Robin (1997), The Prince of Egypt (1998), Star Wars: Attack of the Clones (2002), The Lord of the Rings films, and Project Runway as influences in his childhood and adolescence.

 Stevenson attended the Maryland Institute College of Art, graduating in 2013.
 While there, Stevenson gained fame as a fan artist under the name "gingerhaze" for his "hipster Lord of the Rings" characters.

-He also created cover art for Rainbow Rowell's novel Fangirl, which was published in 2013.
+Career

+2012–2013: Nimona and career beginnings

 During his junior year, he created his soon-to-be popular character Nimona as part of an assignment in one of his classes.
 In mid-2012, Stevenson began creating a webcomic around the character, also called Nimona, and soon signed with a literary agent who found the webcomic online.
 The agent helped him sign with HarperCollins to publish Nimona as a graphic novel.
 Nimona would double as Stevenson's senior thesis in 2012.
 For his work on Nimona, Stevenson won Slate Magazine's 2012 Cartoonist Studio Prize for Best Web Comic of the Year and the 2016 Eisner Award for Best Graphic Album: Reprint.
 Stevenson was also named a 2015 National Book Award Finalist for the graphic novel version of Nimona.
 Stevenson said that the ability to create comics on his own and create Nimona was what got him a "writing job in animation," bringing him into the animation world.

-In the summer of 2012, Stevenson interned at BOOM!
-Studios, a comic publishing house in Los Angeles.